auth0-lab/auth0-unity/README.md

 * `User Code`: A text component to set the user code returned by Auth0 (`****-****`).
 * `Result`: A text component to show a confirmation message after end-user finished with the flow or an error if something unexpected happens.

-## Auth Manager
+### Scenes

+The package includes some sample scenes (`Assets/Auth0/Scenes`) you can explore to see the described prefabs in action.

+## More details on AuthManager

+The `AuthManager` class is at the core of the Auth0 Unity SDK.
+It is responsible for wrapping and exposing a selected set of functionality from the underlying Auth0 .NET SDK, including the ability to request tokens via device grant and manage token lifecycle (persistence, logout, etc).
-The `AuthManager` is a singleton instance that exposes the following properties:
+`AuthManager` a singleton instance that exposes the following properties:

 * `AuthManager.Instance.Auth0`:
     - Exposes an instance of the [.NET client library for Auth0 Authentication API](https://auth0.github.io/auth0.net/api/Auth0.AuthenticationApi.AuthenticationApiClient.html#methods).